 Now, this is where things get interesting.
 Cold Chamber Die Casting is more widely adopted than Hot Chamber Die Casting.
 But Hot Chamber Die Casting has more advantages over Cold Chamber Die Casting.

 Hot Chamber Die Casting follows a similar procedure to Cold Chamber Die Casting.
 The only difference lies in how the material is melted in each process.
 Unlike Cold Chamber Die Casting, Hot Chamber Die Casting allows the metal to be melted inside the machine.
 That greatly reduces the cycle time for each casting and has the potential to boost your production capacity.
 Hot Chamber Die Casting allows about 4 to 5 castings per minute, while Cold Chamber can achieve only 2 to 3 castings per minute.
 All these facts sound pretty convincing.
 So, Hot Chamber Die Casting seems to be the better choice.
 Right?
 Well, that depends on your choice of metal.
 And the metal is decided based on your quality requirement for parts.

 Some metal allows requires very high temperature for melting.
 And melting them inside the die casting machine has the risk of corroding it.
 That is not quite desirable as die machines are quite expensive.
 You could choose a low melting point alloy such as Zinc and that will allow you to use a Hot Chamber Die Casting Machine.
 But missing out on a cost-effective, durable, lightweight alternative like Aluminum is not an option.

-If the requirements of your parts will be met by cold-chamber Aluminum Die Casting, You are better off sacrificing slightly faster cycle time to ensure better economy, quality, and durability for your parts.
+If the requirements of your parts will be met by cold-chamber Aluminum Die Casting Manufacturer, you are better off sacrificing slightly faster cycle time to ensure better economy, quality, and durability for your parts.

 CHOOSE SUNREISE METAL FOR YOUR DIE CASTING, MACHINING, & TOOLING NEEDS